Making Reading Fun for Reluctant Readers

 - Family reading time where everyone reads (including parents)

-- Discussing books you're reading with enthusiasm
+- Discussing books you are reading with enthusiasm

 - Taking kids to the library or bookstore as a treat